ucfnlp/varying-length-summ/README.md

 The Bank of Japan appealed to financial markets to remain calm Friday following the US decision to order Daiwa Bank Ltd. to close its US operations.
 ```

-System Summaries of Varying Lengths:
+System Summaries of Varying Lengths ("BoJ" stands for "Bank of Japan"):
 <img src="http://i2u.world/kqsong/images/toy-example-varying-length-summ.gif" width="100%">